utibenoah/qa_portfolio/ReadMe.md

 <b>Dealdrive Technology</b><br>
-Tester | January 2024 – March 2024 (Remote – Contract – Nigeria)
+Tester (Manual) | January 2024 – March 2024 (Remote – Contract – Nigeria)

-### Staff Management System
+### Emergency Responses System
 -  Analyze application requirements and functional specifications to design comprehensive test scenarios and test cases.
-- Performed API endpoint testing for a digital product that enables organizations to track staff performance and records, contributing to a 30% acceleration in the development cycle.
+-  Performed API endpoint testing to validate the integration of data across modules, contributing to a 30% acceleration in the development cycle.
 -  Perform UI verification along with functional and usability testing to ensure a seamless user experience.
- -Identify and report defects post-test execution, followed by regression testing to ensure stability of affected modules
+-  Identify and report defects post-test execution, followed by regression testing to ensure stability of affected modules